top of page

 Comte Paul de Saisy de Kerampuil

-This wax seal stamp was likely used in Italy during the late Baroque period, probably 1650-1750, and belonged to someone of noble status, perhaps duchess, noble lady, or abbess (due to the oval shield).
+This seal was likely used in Italy during the late Baroque period, probably 1650-1750, and belonged to someone of noble status, perhaps duchess, noble lady, or abbess (due to the oval shield).
 The coat of arms shows a single vertical charge, possibly a sword or long arrow, rising from a mount or clouds.
 Stars or crosslets may also be present, though the engraving has become so worn that it is really difficult to identify.
 The outer border bears inscription, but equally difficult to read.

 Unclear coat of arms on a seal stamp from Italy.